 Complaints may relate to activities that have resource consent but they may also relate to permitted activities and may indicate situations where consents may be required in future to better address adverse effects created by permitted activities.

-The majority of councils in New Zealand keep a register of complaints (as reported in the RMA Survey of Local Authorities, by the Ministry for the Environment).
+The majority of councils in New Zealand keep a register of complaints (as reported through the National Monitoring System by the Ministry for the Environment).

 Complaints monitoring can help fill gaps in knowledge and information about the quality of the environment and community attitudes.